raystack/stencil/clients/java/README.md

 <dependency>
   <groupId>io.odpf</groupId>
   <artifactId>stencil</artifactId>
-  <version>0.1.0</version>
+  <version>0.1.6</version>
 </dependency>
 ```

 ### Creating a stencil Client instance

-Stencil client scan be created in different modes.
+Stencil client can be created in different modes.

 #### Loading Descriptor from Protobuf Class available in the classpath